 Territory Management Best Practices

 Proper territory management for field sales representatives is essential to a sound retail execution strategy.
 Clearly and strategically defined territories comprised of the right mix of customers can generate revenue much faster and efficiently than poorly designed territories segmented without any coherent strategy.
-Below are basic best practices to consider when assigning territories and planning routes.
+Territory management software can help power your business, but for those just starting out, here are some basic best practices to consider when assigning territories and planning routes.

 1. Segment customers strategically